Husband severely burned, wife injured in Peabody house fire

 A neighbor found a man with severe burns outside of the burning house on Ellsworth Road around 2:30 a.m., according to Peabody Deputy Fire Chief Jay Dowling.

-Emergency crews responded to the scene and flew the burn victim to a Boston hospital for treatment.
+Emergency crews responded to the scene and flew the burn victim to a Boston hospital, where he is said to be in serious condition.

 His wife was transported to an area hospital via ambulance.